DFHack/dfhack/docs/Lua API.rst

 also broadly maps to the ``df`` namespace in the headers generated for C++.

 .. warning::
-    The wrapper provides almost raw access to the memory of the game, so mistakes in manipulating objects are as likely to crash the game as equivalent plain C++ code would be.

-    eg. NULL pointer access is safely detected, but dangling pointers aren't.
+    The wrapper provides almost raw access to the memory of the game, so mistakes in manipulating objects are as likely to crash the game as equivalent plain C++ code would be - e.g. null pointer access is safely detected, but dangling pointers aren't.

 Objects managed by the wrapper can be broadly classified into the following groups: